giantswarm/operator-workshop/README.md

 ### In-cluster Mode

-Alternative, and most likely desired way to run the operator is the in-cluster mode.
-In that mode operator connects to the Kubernetes API with credentials injected by the Kubernetes to the Pod.
+The alternative, and most likely desired way to run the operator is the in-cluster mode.
+In that mode the operator connects to the Kubernetes API with credentials injected by the Kubernetes to the Pod.

 Only solution1 and solution2 support this mode.